NrusinghaMohanty/missingskill-learning/Javascript/javascript_variable.md

 ## About javascript

 * Javascript is client side scripting language.
-* Javascript is created in 1995 and initially called as "Livescript".
-It is maintain by a communtity/organization called as ECMA(created in 1997).
+* Javascript is created by Brendan Eich in 1995 and initially called as "Livescript".
+Later on it is maintain by a communtity/organization called as ECMA(created in 1997).
 * It is used to programmantically perform action with in the page.
-* Javascript can execute not only in the browser but also on the server.So we can use javascript client a well as a server side language.
+* Javascript can execute not only in the browser but also on the server.
+So we can use javascript client a well as a server side language.

 # control structure